hit-cxf/DIRECT-Claw/README.md

 Intent-Guided Shot Sequence Editing.
 The Editor leverages a tailored beam search algorithm with frame-level dynamic sliding-window trimming to find optimal shot sequences that satisfies both visual continuity and auditory alignment.
 The validator then detects editing failures caused by rigid constraints and prompts query adjustment to ensure sequence coherence.

+For more details, please refer to our [arXiv preprint](https://arxiv.org/abs/2604.04875).

 ## 🚀 Quick Start

 ### 1. Environment Setup